Context help

 * the values of other components.

-Clicking **Show details** expands the tile and allows access to additional options, shown in the illustration below:
+Clicking in **Show details** expands the tile and allows access to additional options, visible in the illustration below:

 <figure><img src="/files/d365e83ea336bf2a1a5a112a1545c16debf81de1" alt=""><figcaption><p align="center"><em><strong>Figure 5.</strong> Appearance of the expanded contextual help editing window</em></p></figcaption></figure>